codeproject/CodeProject.AI-Server/README.md

 We will be constantly expanding the feature list.

-## Why CodeProject SenseAI

-We want AI development to be something every developer can access, and we want integrating AI into applications to be straightforward.

-AI development involves multiple formats, training techniques, large amounts of data, inscrutible choices and often expensive cloud services.
-We don't want that.
-The AI that we include in our applications should be

-- **Completely self contained**.
-No sign-in, no reliance on Cloud servers, nothing to download at runtime.
-Everything you need already in place
-- **Safe and secure**.
-Data processed as part of the application logic should never leave the local environment.
-It should not be parsed, read, inspected or stored by anyone else other than you.
-- **Always open**.
-CodeProject is based on Open Source development and so CodeProject SenseAI will also be Open Source.
-- **Cross Platform** We don't often have the luxury of picking a single platform anymore.
-There needs to be support for Windows, Linux, macOS, and Rasperry Pi to name a few.
-- **Cross Architecture** CPU and GPU support, of course
-- **Fast and lightweight** Necessary for a self-contained distributable system
-- **Extendable**.
-AI is expanding so rapidly, and there are so many wonderful solutions popping up daaily.
-Adding new capabilities must be as simple as dropping in the code and registering the new capabilities with the front end server

 ## Our Goals

 1. **To promote AI development** and inspire the AI developer community to dive in and have a go.
 AI is here, it's in demand, and it's a huge paradigm change in the industry.
 Whether you like AI or not, developers owe it to themselves to experiment in and familiarise themselves with the  technology.
 This is CodeProject SenseAI: a demonstration, a playground, a learning tool, and a library and service that can be used out of the box.